Religion, Philosophy Tim Robson Religion, Philosophy Tim Robson

 Julian: The Great or The Apostate?

-Repost from November 2016 with updates.
-Where Tim discusses fourth century Roman history.
-Note, at this time, the Empire was well used to having more than one Emperor.
+(Here Tim discusses fourth century Roman history.
+Note, at this time, the Empire was well used to having more than one Emperor with often a senior (Augustus) and junior (Caesar).)

 The Emperor Constantius II was a right bastard.
 For example, the massacre of the princes - where he killed off his male relatives in Constantinople during a family gathering following the death of his father Constantine The Great in 337 - was just the sort of ‘real’ history that gives Game of Thrones legitimacy.